COVID-19 Information and Resources

 Several factors make us feel that we are not in control

-• Loss/loneliness due to death, divorce, or other reasons for being apart from family
+- Loss/loneliness due to death, divorce, or separation from certain family members

-• Financial stress due to pressure and different expectations about spending and gifts
+- Financial stress, due to pressure and different expectations about spending and gift traditions

 Don’t just Let the Holidays Happen to You – Be an Active Participant in Your Own Happiness

-Chances are we will not completely resolve family issues between Thanksgiving and New Year’s, but there are things you can do to be more in control and make this time the best it can be.
+Chances are we will not completely resolve family issues between now and New Year’s.
+However, there are things you can do to feel more in control and make this time the best it can be.
 Consider taking a step back to anticipate potential sources of stress and conflict, and create a plan to minimize negative impacts.
 Being passive and hoping for the best is not typically a successful game plan.
 A little advance effort can make a difference.

 Questions to consider

-• What has triggered your stress in other years?
+- What has triggered your stress in the past?

 Come up with a plan